marcrow/redview/README.md

 ```text
 >unique searchString
 ```
 If found an occurence of searchString in a file return the result and search into the next file.

+These options can be used together.

 ### How to pimp the web interface
 In the /export/web/.env file you can change the css for the web page (may you want to switch to light mode), or add restricted files and directory.

 ## How it will works (in the future)
-In addition of the current usage, redview will be able to automatically update modification from the original working directory.
-Search based on tags set in yaml at the the top of md files.
+1. Search based on tags set in yaml at the the top of md files.
-Update your sql db from your md note and vice versa.
+2. Update your sql db from your md note and vice versa.

 # Issue
 1. hacktricks image links